Last updated in April 2020

 If the business uses our services, from time to time we may also search information that the CRAs have, to help us manage those accounts.

-We will share your personal and business information with CRAs and they will give us information about the business and you.
+We will share your personal information with CRAs and they will give us information about you.
 The information we exchange can include:

 We’ll use this data to: